anntzer/redeal/README.rst

 Redeal runs under Python 3.6 or higher.
 See the ``examples/`` directory for some example simulations.

-A double-dummy solver function is also available through Bo Haglund's DDS 2.9.0 (slightly patched at build time), which is distributed with Redeal as a git submodule.
+A double-dummy solver function is also available through Bo Haglund's DDS, which is distributed with Redeal as a git submodule.
 Note that this requires the ``libgomp`` package.
 You can also download the compiled shared objects from `Bo Haglund's website`__.
 For Windows, the DDS DLLs are distributed together with Redeal, so everything should work out of the box.
 If the DDS library is absent, Redeal will work fine but the ``dd_tricks``, ``dd_score`` and ``dd_all_tricks`` methods will be unavailable.

 __ http://privat.bahnhof.se/wb758135/bridge/dll.html